domsson/fakesteak/README.md

 ![charrain](example.png)

 This is my personal implementation of a green character rain screen as seen in "The Matrix".
-There are great implementations out there already, for example `cmatrix`, `unimatrix` and `tmatrix`.
-They do a pretty good job and the goal of this project is not to compete with them.
-Rather, this is a recreational project for fun and practice.
+For similar projects that are more mature and offer better portability and plenty of options, check `cmatrix`, `tmatrix` and `unimatrix`.
+I'm writing `charrain` for fun and practice.

 ## Objectives